 Dear Members, please bear with us during this extremely busy time!

 If you're waiting to hear from us on a request for service, we ask that you please be patient.
-As noted in our August newsletter, we received more than 20,000 service purchase applications after Pension Reform III, and the record-setting volume has caused lengthy processing delays.
+We received more than 20,000 service purchase applications after Pension Reform III, and the record-setting volume has caused lengthy processing delays.
 Although we had anticipated a temporary increase in the number of applications—and increased staffing levels accordingly—the volume simply and significantly exceeded our projections.

 We are very sorry for any delay you may experience, and ask that you please bear with us during what is an extremely busy time for our staff.
 Thank you in advance for your understanding and continued patience.